Official Basketball Rules

 - All players present for the game must have playing time on the court.

-- All players must be registered with the League to play with the team.
+- All players must be registered with the team to play with that team, except in situations in which the team is short the minimum number of total players.
 Unregistered substitutes are not permitted.
 Any team found to be playing with an unregistered player will forfeit the game.
 See: Late Registration below.

 - Late Registration: a team may add players to the roster through the 4th scheduled game provided the team captain approves.
 The league fee shall be pro-rated for the remainder of the season.
 All players must be formally registered with the League and paid in full prior to playing.